 These selections allow you to see the three roast phases in the classic Artisan colors (green, yellow, brown) at the end of the roast, with the items you check: time, bar, average ROR, AUC, evaluation (descriptive words).
 Phases example with the time, bar and F/min:

-Sample post roast showing Characteristics at the bottom of the graph:
+Sample post roast showing Characteristics at the bottom of the graph and Summary Box on the right:

 Statistics – Area Under Curve